Guide to Water Tank Fittings & Accessories

 Tank fittings are the inlets and outlets affixed to the holes in your water tank.
 Sometimes the inlet and outlet holes are cut at the factory, and the tank fittings are fitted either prior to or upon delivery.
 While not hard to do, you do need the right tools so manufacturers who provide this service can save you time and/or money.

-- Tank Inlet – on the top of your tank a hole is normally cut out which allows rainwater to flow into your tank.
-This is where a round inlet strainer is fitted.
-Many inlet strainers included with tanks are an off-the-shelf brand and not custom-fitted.
+1. Tank Inlet – Located at the top of your tank, a hole is normally cut out which allows rainwater to flow into your tank.
+A round Inlet Strainer is fitted here to filter incoming water.
+Many tanks come with standard strainers rather than custom-fitted ones.
 To prevent mosquitoes breeding it is important to ensure a tight seal around the edges of your strainer.
-If a gap exists, use appropriate sealant to fully seal the strainer to your tank.

-- Rainwater to Mains Water Switch – this device is affixed to your pump and will allow your rainwater to switch over the mains when dry and then back again.
-This is particularly important if plumbing your rainwater into your toilets or washing, and can reportedly reduce your mains water usage by 40% or more.
-An auto-switching device is sometimes included as part of a pump package, or can be found as a separate piece you attach to your pump like our rain-to-mains valves.
+• Rainwater to Mains Water Switch – this device is connected to the pump outlet and mains water connection and allows your rainwater supply to be prioritised and then automatically switch over to mains when tank level is too low or power is cut.
+This device is essential if plumbing your rainwater into your toilets or washing machine to ensure a constant source of water to those outlets.
+This device is reported to help reduce mains water usage by 40% or more.
+An rain-to-mains switch is sometimes included as part of a pump package, otherwise it can be purchased separately and used with any pressure pump.

 Additional Tank Accessories and Extras